Analyzing Pop Culture from

 About Cate Young

-Cate Young is a podcast producer and film and culture critic from Trinidad and Tobago.
+Cate Young is a Los Angeles-based film critic, essayist and podcast producer from Trinidad and Tobago.
 She is the creator of BattyMamzelle; a now-defunct feminist pop culture blog focused on film, television, music and critical commentary on media representation.
 She is currently the co-creator of Thirty, Flirty + Film, a sometimes biweekly film review newsletter, with Zosha Millman.

 RECENT WORK